-Featuring some of Planet Earth’s grandest features, the South American continent is home to the Andes mountains, Amazon rainforest, and remarkable Patagonia region.
-With nature as the star, South America is sure to make you ooh and ahh.
+Featuring some of Planet Earth’s grandest features, the South American is home to the Andes Mountains, the Amazon rainforest, and the remarkable Patagonia region.
+With nature as the star, the continent is sure to make you ooh and ahh.

-Wilderness isn’t the continent’s only strong suit.
-A mix of ancient civilizations and modern-day metropolises guarantee that you’ll have an unforgettable experience in South America.
-Bouncing between impressive skylines, this continent is a diverse canvas that is well-worth exploring.
+Wilderness isn’t its only strong suit.
+A mix of ancient civilizations and modern-day metropolises guarantees that you’ll have an unforgettable experience in South America.
+Bouncing between impressive skylines, this continent is a diverse canvas that is well worth exploring.

 Most would argue that the Inca Empire is South America’s most acclaimed ancient civilization.
 Remnants of the past can be seen at incredible sites like Machu Picchu, Norte Chico, and the Nazca lines.
 With these ancient wonders, travelers can slip back in time to experience some of our oldest cultures.

 Nestled in Peru’s Cuzco region, Machu Picchu tops the list as South America’s number one must-see attraction.
 Arriving by train or hiking the Inca Trail, guests can book a tour to view this ancient citadel.

 Further away from the lush mountains and out in the desert sit the Nazca lines.
 Immense in size and perfect in geometry, these drawings are one of Earth’s greatest mysteries.
 One can’t help but adore iconic figures like the Hummingbird and the Astronaut.

 With only 13 countries and 3 territories, tourists tend to stick to South America’s well-worn paths.
 However, going off the beaten path can lead to dense wilderness and precarious wildlife encounters.
 The four most popular countries to visit in South America are Argentina, Brazil, Chile, and Peru.